matthieucadiot/WhithamSoliton.jl/README.md

 ### Proof of the first 2 eigencouples

-If the proof of the soliton is achieved, the code will then compute approximations for the first 2 eigencouples of the linearization around the proved soliton.
+If the proof of the solitary wave is achieved, the code will then compute approximations for the first 2 eigencouples of the linearization around the proved solution.
 Then, the needed bounds for the proof of eigencouples are computed, following the analysis of Section 5 of [[1]](https://arxiv.org/abs/2403.18718) (cf. Theorem 5.6).
 If the proof of the eigencouple succeeds, we obtain that the corresponding eigenvalue is simple and the interval in which it is unique is displayed.

  ### Proof of spectral stability